11th Class, 2021-2023

 Phnom Penh, Cambodia

-Based in Phnom Penh, Cambodia, Bailey is working as a Nutrition Officer with the UN World Food Programme (WFP).
-In this role she serves as the focal point for nutrition in schools, leveraging WFP’s extensive school meals program as a platform to enhance the health and well-being for school-aged children across Cambodia.
-Specifically, her work involves optimizing the nutritional content of the school meals rations; supporting the development and roll out of a large-scale social behavior change campaign; piloting strategies to improve the food environment in and around schools; engaging in research on the consumption of unhealthy foods and beverages amongst primary school children; providing technical assistance to the Ministry of Education at the National and sub-National levels; and integrating nutrition-sensitive considerations throughout WFP’s education portfolio.
+Based in Phnom Penh, Cambodia, Bailey worked as a Nutrition Officer with the UN World Food Programme (WFP).
+In this role she served as the focal point for nutrition in schools, leveraging WFP’s extensive school meals program as a platform to enhance the health and well-being for school-aged children across Cambodia.
+Specifically, her work involved optimizing the nutritional content of the school meals rations; supporting the development and roll out of a large-scale social behavior change campaign; piloting strategies to improve the food environment in and around schools; engaging in research on the consumption of unhealthy foods and beverages amongst primary school children; providing technical assistance to the Ministry of Education at the National and sub-National levels; and integrating nutrition-sensitive considerations throughout WFP’s education portfolio.